hdShang/arxiv-daily/docs/cs-RO/2025-06-06/papers/250606567v1-nesypack-a-neuro-symbolic-framework-for-bimanual-logistics-packing.md

 ---
 layout: default
-title: NeSyPack: A Neuro-Symbolic Framework for Bimanual Logistics Packing
+title: "NeSyPack: A Neuro-Symbolic Framework for Bimanual Logistics Packing"
 ---

 # NeSyPack: A Neuro-Symbolic Framework for Bimanual Logistics Packing